macro6461/minify-me/README.md

 Assets included:

-index.html: Content
+`index.html`: Content

-index.js: To show interaction with HTML
+`index.js`: To show interaction with HTML

-index.min.js: To show interaction with HTML works even after minification
+`index.min.js`: To show interaction with HTML works even after minification

-style.css: Minimal styling for the testing interface
+`style.css`: Minimal styling for the testing interface

-minify.js: The minification script
+`minify.js`: The minification script

-test.txt: To test file type validation
+`test.txt`: To test file type validation

-test (directory): To test input validation (ignore directories for now).
+`test` (directory): To test input validation (ignore directories for now).
 Contains below files/subdirectories

-            - test.js: To test file type validation
+   - `test.js`: To test file type validation

-            - innerTest (directory): To test input validation (ignore directories for now).
+   - `innerTest` (directory): To test input validation (ignore directories for now).
 Contains below files/subdirectories

-                        - innerTest.js: To test file type validation
+        - `innerTest.js`: To test file type validation

-                        - innerTest.txt: To test file type validation
+        - `innerTest.txt`: To test file type validation

+# Instructions

+To run the minify-me script, simply type `node minify.js`.

+Follow the command line prompts and type `file`.
+Wait for the next prompt and type in the name of a file.
+You can type `index.js` and watch the script remove trailing whitespaces and debuggers.

+# Still to Come

+Does not work without semi colons after functions and variable declarations.
+Also does not remove comments (these will actually cause errors) or `console.logs` (though these do not cause errors).